-Life Experience Lessons (LELs)
+Field Trips and Life Experience Lessons (LELs)

+Life Experience Lessons (LELs) have been a hallmark of Bright Star Schools' program since our founding.
 We believe that students must be offered opportunities to enhance their education with real-life experiences if they are going to succeed in life outside the classroom.
-Through our field trip programming, we provide day trips around the city of Los Angeles.
+Through our field trip programming and LELs we provide Day Trips around Los Angeles.
 Students, teachers and volunteers commit to significant out-of-class learning time around Los Angeles' diverse communities.
-Excursions include the Pumpkin Patch, Park Adventures, Recycling Center, Planetarium, Aquarium, Zoo, Fire Station, Police Station, and to a local farm.
-A variety of plays, music concerts and museum visits may be made throughout the year across all grade levels.
+Excursions include outdoor exploration (e.g., biking, hiking), community service projects, and community organizations.
+A variety of plays, music concerts, and museum visits are made throughout the year across all grade levels.
+All parents must complete a Field Trip Permission Slip for each trip.